waudvdl/D3-react-family-tree/README.md

 # React family tree with D3

 This project is a React website where a d3 family tree is being displayed.
-This project is using ericGartner's (https://github.com/ErikGartner/dTree).
+This project is using ericGartner's dtree library build D3 (https://github.com/ErikGartner/dTree).

 ## Installation